sumamarahim/phishAlert/README.md

-# phishAlert
+# Title
-A phishing attack detection System
+phishAlert - a browser extension which detect spam and phishing emails if it bypassed the spam filters

 # Problem